edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 #### Modify `set_action` and implement `get_action`

-Find the set_action method, and replace the code with this:
+Find the set_action method, and replace the code of the method with:

 ```gdscript
 ## Returns the action that is currently applied to the robot.